Posted by Nola Jacob (Copyright 2019) on 3rd Sep 2019

 (about $1.60 per light).
 These give the best and most reliable results.
 Easiest for beginners.
 The link is for an

-- Pronged diode: (link for AliExpress) Inexpensive (about 2 cents each from AE.
+- Pronged diode: (link for AliExpress) Inexpensive (a few cents each from AE.
 Available from electronics

 (can cut hole so bulb is exposed and not so bulky).
 Note: I prefer 3mm diode for card use as the 5mm is quite